Crampsman/dead-poets/README.txt

 The administrator can add their publication, view other users publish and confirm them or delete them.
 Also, the administrator can view a list of users, remove from the app or disable.

-This is my first experience in writing web-app in Java - do not judge strictly.